codep-ai/kalepa/README.md

   - If you are deploying the code you wrote, just run the .sync_platform.sh file.
   - If you are deploying the code wrote by others:
     - using 'git pull' to pull the lastest code.
-    - use 18 for nodejs version (nvm use 18)
+    - use 18 for nodejs version (nvm use 18).
-    - complie fist by running the .start.sh file
+    - complie fist by running the .start.sh file.
-    - run the .sync_platform.sh file to deploy to the server
+    - run the .sync_platform.sh file to deploy to the server.

 3. For the DNS mapping
-  - Finished configuring the nginx ip address
+  - Finished configuring the nginx ip address.
-  - Configure the DNS file (/etc/hosts) for the server name
+  - Configure the DNS file (/etc/hosts) for the server name.
-  - Restart
+  - Restart.